Skip to Content

 The above ground tank should be accessible for the fuel delivery provider.
 The Alaska Department of Environmental Conservation recommends locating the tank and its piping away from areas with high foot traffic and plowed snow storage areas.
 They also recommended to install the tank on the gable side of the house or at least 18 inches from the drip line off the eve.
 This is to avoid damage to the tank from ice and snow falling off the roof.
 If your eve or overhang is long enough to completely cover the tank, it’s fine to put the tank underneath that eve, but always taking into consideration the local codes and requirements.

-Step 3: Build a Strong Foundation
+STEP 3: Build a Strong Foundation

 A stable base prevents shifting or tipping caused by freeze-thaw cycles.